drgrib/mac/README.md

 # mac - macOS Automation Using Go

-This package automates macOS operations and user interface functionality in Go, primarily through Applescript but also incorporating calls to any other programs or processes in the core macOS system as necessary.
+This package automates macOS operations and user interface functionality in Go, primarily through AppleScript but also incorporating calls to any other programs or processes in the core macOS system as necessary.